-The cemetery's topography, including the natural terrain that slopes downhill to the north, and topographical fluctuations due to burials, contributes to the significance of the cemetery.
+The cemetery's topography, including the natural terrain that slopes downhill to the north, and topographical fluctuations due to burials, contribute to the significance of the cemetery.
 As a burial ground, the topography was altered with regular ground disturbance.
 These disturbances are noted today in slight rises and depressions in the earth.
 The topography descends at the edges of the New Anderson Ditch, which has been altered since the period of significance with sheet piling and rocks along its edge.
 Despite this change, the topography along the ditch retains integrity.
-A narrow trench follows the eastern fenceline and follows the alignment of a sewer pipeline that runs below-grade.
+A narrow trench, of unknown date, follows the western fenceline and follows the alignment of a sewer pipeline that runs below-grade.
 The trench alters the topography with a drainage depression and captures seasonal run-off.
 It is uneven and collapsing in some locations with no hard edge.